secretstartups/handbook/customer-success/renewals-managers/home/index.html.md

 - [How We Do It](https://about.gitlab.com/handbook/customer-success/renewals-managers/how) - Information about how renewals managers execute on the mission.
 - [What we do](https://about.gitlab.com/handbook/customer-success/renewals-managers/what) - Information about what tasks and activities renewals managers perform.

+Renewals Managers (more resources)
-Renewals Managers --> visit the internal handbook [page](https://internal-handbook.gitlab.io/handbook/sales/go-to-market/renewals/) for more information.
+--> Visit the internal handbook [page](https://internal-handbook.gitlab.io/handbook/sales/go-to-market/renewals/)
+--> Contribute to the Global Renewals Organization issue [board](https://gitlab.com/gitlab-com/customer-success/global-renewals-organization/-/boards/5465302?label_name[]=Global%20Renewals)

 ---
 The Global Renewals Organization is part of the [GitLab Customer Success](https://about.gitlab.com/handbook/customer-success/) function.
 We partner with Customer Success, field sales, our ecosystem of partners, support and marketing organizations to deliver maximum value to GitLab customers throughout their subscription lifecycle.